-Location is vital, no doubt about that, but it may be even more important with SFRs.
-Over half of all rental properties are SFRs, so to really make your investment property stand out, look for a location that stands out.
+Location is vital, no doubt about that, but it may be even more important with SFR investment properties.
+Over half of all rentals are SFRs, so to really make your investment property stand out, look for a location that stands out.

 The best real estate investment tips when it comes to location with SFRs include finding a real estate property that isn’t in the cityside and a location with good standards of living.
 The most common tenants of single family homes are, you guessed it, families.
 For that reason, most SFRs are in the suburbs.
 To spice up your rental property’s appeal, find a property close to areas that attract families.
 Examples can range from entertainment and recreational facilities, like movie theaters and shopping centers, to academic areas, like school districts.

 Tip #2: Define Your Purpose

 Alright, so you’ve found a location for your investment property.
 But what are you planning to do with it?

 Since you happen to be on our site, you are likely an aspiring or experienced real estate investor.
 In that case, you are probably aiming to buy a SFR for renting purposes.
 There are still real estate investing questions to ask yourself, however, like: How do you want to rent out the property?
 One of the many things that make SFRs great investment choices is their flexibility.
 You can decide to rent them out through traditional or Airbnb rental strategy.
 Also, you could choose to have this investment as a full-time deal or as a part-time job.
 Heck, you may not be interested in renting at all.
 You may want to purchase the property as a home!

 Whatever you opt for, just consider the second of our real estate investment tips: set an investment strategy.
 If you want to rent, set a rental strategy.
 Have an idea of what you want to do with your single family home.